syncfusion-content/blazor-docs/blazor/accordion/style.md

+---
+layout: post
+title: Style in Blazor Accordion Component | Syncfusion
+description: Learn about Style in Blazor Accordion component of Syncfusion, and more details.
+platform: Blazor
+control: Accordion
+documentation: ug
+---

 # CSS Structure

 The following content provides the exact CSS structure that can be used to modify the control’s appearance based on user preference.